Quick Tips: Exercising Safely With Arthritis

-- Use medicine.
-If your joint pain gets worse after exercise, you may want to take an over-the-counter pain medicine before you exercise, such as acetaminophen (for example, Tylenol) or a nonsteroidal anti-inflammatory drug (NSAID) such as ibuprofen (for example, Advil or Motrin), naproxen (for example, Aleve), or aspirin (for example, Bayer or Bufferin).
-After you're done, ice the joints that hurt.
+- Manage pain.
+If your joint pain gets worse after exercise, try using ice on the joints that hurt.
+You may want to take an over-the-counter pain medicine before you exercise, such as acetaminophen (for example, Tylenol) or a nonsteroidal anti-inflammatory drug (NSAID) such as ibuprofen (for example, Advil or Motrin) or naproxen (for example, Aleve).
+Be safe with medicines.
+Read and follow all instructions on the label.

 - Rest your joints if they are swollen.
 For example, if your knees are swollen, don't use the stairs for a few days.
 Walk a shorter distance, and switch to swimming or riding an indoor bike.

 Know when you have sore muscles and not joint pain.
 If your muscles are sore, you can safely exercise through the soreness.
 (You could exercise through joint pain too, but it's not safe to do so.)